brian-rayner/SocketControl/README.md

 The charging cable I am currently using is a simple 'granny' cable with a standard 13A plug which is plugged into a BG Electrical BG 900 wall socket in the garage to smartify it.
-The BG 900 has a direct API allowing it to be controlled through a WiFi router without the need of cloud-based services.
+The BG 900 has a direct API allowing it to be controlled through a WiFi router without the need for cloud-based services.
 The API is accessed through the Broadlink Python library to be found here: https://github.com/mjg59/python-broadlink